Personal Branding For Dummies

 You don't just communicate your personal brand in person; you should communicate your brand online as well.
 A profile hub can serve as a central point for all your online activity (your blog or website, Twitter account, photo gallery, and so on).
 Content for your profile may include

 Links to your social media sites (such as LinkedIn, Twitter, Facebook, Google Plus, Instagram, Pinterest, YouTube, and business fan pages)

 The name, products, and/or services of your business

 If appropriate, your key clients

-Links to — or pdf versions of — articles you’ve written or slides you have produced
+Links to — or PDF versions of — articles you've written, slides, or other visuals you've produced

 Popular profile hubs include